srslafazan/algorithmRuntimeJavascript/README.md

 You can open index.html in your browser and see results in the console or in the browser window.

 If you're feeling lucky, you can change the number of input elements by manipulating arrayLength in the on main.js lines 209 - 211.
+Anything over 100000 elements could potentially crash your browser.
 Example output for arrays of 100, 1000, 10000, 100000 elements:

     ... beginning tests: